Miami people: United States and Tribal Divide

-In the 20th Century, the Indiana-based Miami unsuccessfully sought separate federal recognition.
-Although they had been recognized by the US in an 1854 treaty, that recognition was stripped in 1897.
+In the 20th century, the Indiana-based Miami unsuccessfully sought separate federal recognition.
+Although they had been recognized by the U.S. in an 1854 treaty, that recognition was stripped in 1897.
 In 1980, the Indiana legislature recognized the Eastern Miami as a matter of state law and voted to support federal recognition, but in 1993, a federal judge ruled that the statute of limitations on appealing their status had expired.
-But in 1996, the Miami Tribe of Oklahoma changed its constitution to permit any descendant of people on certain historical roles to join, and since then hundreds of Indiana-based Miami have become members.
+In 1996, the Miami Tribe of Oklahoma changed its constitution to permit any descendant of people on certain historical roles to join, and since then hundreds of Indiana-based Miami have become members.
 Today the Oklahoma-based Miami tribe has about 5,600 enrolled members.
 However many other Indiana-based Miami still consider themselves a separate group that has been unfairly denied separate federal recognition.
 The Miami Nation of Indiana does not have federal tribal recognition.
 Senate Bill No. 311 was introduced in the Indiana General Assembly in 2011 to formally grant state recognition to the tribe, giving it sole authority to determine its tribal membership, but the bill did not advance to a vote.